 Here are some of the most frequent points of praise:

 VR2 has a fairly limited feature set.
 New features from Classic continue to be added.
-An overview of the program’s current features can be found here.
+Here are some of the best features currently:

 Some of the most popular integrations are:

 - Shopify: Automatically add ecommerce customers into VerticalResponse email lists.
 (See our review here.)

 - Magento: Sync contacts with the popular ecommerce software.
 (See our review here.)

 - CRM Integrations: Sync contacts with popular CRM software such as Salesforce (review), Zoho CRM (review), Sugar CRM (review), and Highrise (review).